9x9go/reviews/README.md

 |Moku-hazushi|70|
 |Sansan|74|

-It seems that Hoshi, Komoku, and Takamoku are the top three best first moves for Black.
-Hoshi is the best one, which agrees with the best opening in the 9 Dan professional players' games:
+Hoshi, Komoku, and Takamoku were the top three best first moves for Black.
+Hoshi was the best one, which agrees with the best first moves in the 9 Dan professional players' games:
 |First Move  | Win| Lost|%win|
 |:-----------|:------:|:----:|----:|
 |Hoshi|2|0|100|